artainmo/web-development/back-front-end/ruby/README.md

 #### Blocks, Procs and Lambdas
 A Ruby block is just a bit of code that can be executed.
 Block syntax uses either do..end or curly braces ({}).

-.collect is a method similar to .map it applies a block to each item in an array.
+.collect or .map is a method that applies a block to each item in an array.

 Yielding allows a block to return mutliple times here is an example:
 <pre>